 Seek Feedback from Others

 Be open to feedback and willing to make changes to your writing based on the suggestions you receive.
-Getting feedback from others can help you identify blind spots and develop a more objective perspective on your writing.
+But getting feedback from others can help you identify blind spots and develop a more objective perspective on your writing.
 It can also help you learn new techniques and approaches to sentence construction.

 Focus on Clarity and Conciseness